St Bernard's Catholic Grammar School: Merger plans

 In October 2008 the schools confirmed that the Diocese of Northampton had approached the Department for Children, Schools and Families with a proposal to merge St. Bernard's Catholic Grammar School with St. Joseph's Catholic High School to form an all-ability Catholic Academy on the St Bernard's site.

 The proposal is supported by Slough Borough Council and the governing bodies of the two schools.
 The plan would result in the first closure of a grammar school since 1997.
 In March 2009 the DCSF responded with a Statement of Intent letter, inviting the Council to develop concrete plans (an Expression of Interest document), with a planned opening date of September 2011.

 A group of concerned parents calling themselves "Faith and Choice Together (FaCT)" had created a web site (Save St Bernard's) to highlight the opposition to the plan, and put forward three candidates who were elected as parent governors.
 They collected more than 1000 signatures on a petition.
 The parent's campaign was supported by the National Grammar Schools Association.
 In 2010 it was announced that the plans to merge the two schools had been abandoned.
 This was partially down to the large number of people, be it staff, students or parents who were opposed to the plans.

 Claire Gill

 On 28 June 2006 Claire Gill, a student at St Bernards hanged herself in a school cubicle after writing a suicide note.
 Police said bullying was not involved and did not treat the death as suspicious.

 Traditions

-GA
+Guardian Angels

 The most known tradition of the school is Guardian Angels.
 On this day, the males exchange ties with the females and a majority of the day are special events.
-Some of these events include: football matches between staff and students, netball match between staff and students and the most notable: the assembly ran by the Sixth Form.
+Some of these events include: football matches between staff and students, netball match between staff and students and the most notable: the plays (now hour long videos in the wake of COVID-19) by the Sixth Form.
 The day is entirely planned by students -to give thanks for all their hard work- and staff are provided free food and other services.